cran-task-views/Tracking/Tracking.md

 check other CRAN Task Views like `r view("SpatioTemporal")`, `r view("Spatial")` and `r view("TimeSeries")`.

-This CTV was inspired on the review of tracking packages by [Joo *et al.*
-(2020)](https://doi.org/dcnf), as an attempt to continuously update the list of packages already described in the review.
+This CTV is aimed at both users and developers, with the ultimate objective to maximize the utility of packages and strengthen the links within the R community.
+If is based on a published review of tracking packages by [Joo *et al.*  (2020)](https://doi.org/dcnf), and can be seen as an attempt to continuously update the list of packages already described in the review.
 Therefore, the CTV takes a similar structure as the review:

 ```{r, include = FALSE}
 tdir <- tempfile()